EtienneCmb/visbrain/docs/index.rst

 Visbrain is a python package dedicated to multi-purpose neuroscience visualization tools.
 Here is the list of the current modules :

 * :ref:`brain` : plot your data onto a 3D MNI brain control it via the graphical interface
+* :ref:`colorbar` : design a colorbar
+* :ref:`Figure` : arange exported pictures in a grid, add colorbar and save a paper ready figure.
+* :ref:`Ndviz` : inspect data your n-dimentional data.
 * :ref:`Sleep` : display sleep data, perform spindles / REM / peaks / slow waves / K-complex detection and live hypnogram edition
-* :ref:`Ndviz` : inspect data your n-dimentional data.
+* :ref:`topo` : topographic representations
-* :ref:`Figure` : arange exported pictures in a grid, add colorbar and save a paper ready figure.

 See the :ref:`ChangelogFutur`.